Leicester is one of the biggest suppliers of higher education distance learning courses in the UK.

 The increasing professionalisation of the security industry has meant that many now see a postgraduate degree as being essential to career progression.
 Our distance learning courses will enable you to develop your academic knowledge of crime, risk and managing security and strengthen your professional skills and abilities.

 Security and Risk Management MSc/PGDip/PGCert

 2 years, by distance learning

-All of our distance learning team have years of experience in tutoring distance learners.
-Our team are:
+All of our Distance Learning team have years of experience in tutoring distance learners.

 All of our students also get free membership of the Security Institute.
 The Institute is the UK’s largest membership body for security professionals and there are several benefits of membership including: access to the Security Institute Mentoring Programme, the opportunity to participate in the Security Institute CPD Scheme and access to the Research Directorate Knowledge Centre.